FidelElie/FiDev/apps/home/src/content/music/2018-03-04/kojey-radical-in-gods-body.md

     favourite: false
 date: '2018-03-04T00:00:00.000Z'
 ---
-Featured on last week’s songs of note (check it out here), I decided to listen to Kojey’s most recent project and wasn’t particularly blown away by it.
+My obsession with :track[6TeU8lVGqHTdbdjsNGYb4x][Mad about bars with Kojey Radical], let me to decide to listen to Kojey’s most recent project and wasn’t particularly blown away by it.
 It take a departure from the style that he showed in his mad about bars Spotify special.
 A style which fits his bars and flow (which I have heard frequently being compared to Kendrick’s) very well might I add.
 Didn’t always sit well with me in this project.
 There are some exceptions though where production comes into play and Kojey stretches his legs (or chords).
 I want to give it some more listens just to solidify my opinion but give it a listen anyway it in’t bad by any means, it’s just not amazing to me at the moment.